novacompile/compiler/README.md

   <hr /><br />
 </div>

-NovaCompile is an AI-powered runtime engine and transpiler designed to execute unstructured text, pseudo-code, and custom language files (`.no`) by instantly translating them into production-ready Python code on the fly using Groq Cloud infrastructure.
+Nova is an AI-powered runtime engine and transpiler designed to execute unstructured text, pseudo-code, and custom language files (`.no`) by instantly translating them into production-ready Python code on the fly using Groq Cloud infrastructure.

 ---